Antisemitism in France

 Antisemitism in France is the expression through words or actions of an ideology of hatred of Jews on French soil.

-Jews were present in Roman Gaul, but information is sketchy before the fourth century.
-As the Roman Empire became Christianized, restrictions on Jews began and many emigrated, some to Gaul.
+Jews were present in Roman Gaul, but information is limited before the fourth century.
+As the Roman Empire became Christianized, restrictions on Jews began and some emigrated to Gaul.
 In the Middle Ages, France was a center of Jewish learning, but over time, persecution increased, including multiple expulsions and returns.

 During the French Revolution in the late 18th century, on the other hand, France was the first country in Europe to emancipate its Jewish population.
-Antisemitism still occurred in cycles, reaching a high level in the 1890s, as shown during the Dreyfus affair, and in the 1940s, under German occupation and the Vichy regime.
+Antisemitism still occurred in cycles, reaching a high level in the 1890s, as demonstrated during the most infamous instance, the Dreyfus Affair.

 During World War II, the Vichy government collaborated with Nazi occupiers to deport a large number of both French Jews and foreign Jewish refugees to concentration camps.
-Another 110,000 French Jews were living in the colony of French Algeria.
 By the war's end, 25% of the Jewish population of France had perished in the Holocaust, though this was a lower proportion than in most other countries under Nazi occupation.

-Since 2000, a steep rise in assaults on people and property has given rise to a debate about the "new antisemitism", with many Jews no longer feeling safe in France.
-Since 2010 or so, more French Jews have been moving to Israel in response to rising antisemitism in France.